Pre-Health Programs application deadlines

 - In 250 words or less, describe any experience you have, either paid or volunteer or observational, which is relevant to health research or the provision of healthcare services.
 Please be specific about the amount of time you devoted to each activity.

 - In 150 words or less, please explain if you believe your transcripts and other records do not present an accurate picture of your ability.

 - In 150 words or less: Is there other information about yourself that you consider important that has not been covered in the previous questions?

 - Please list the college-level science courses you have completed, noting grades earned for each course.
 To calculate your GPA for biology, chemistry, math and physics courses, visit GPAcalculator.net.

 - Please list the college-level social and behavioral science courses you have completed, noting the grade earned for each course.

 Letters of recommendation

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to enter a Pre-Health Program.
-If you have a Premedical Committee Evaluation, it must be submitted with your application.
-A Premedical Committee Evaluation will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.
+If you have a Premedical or Pre-Dental Committee Evaluation, it must be submitted with your application.
+A Committee Evaluation letter will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.

 Standardized test scores